 AVOID: soy milk, soy protein, soy oil, and other forms of processed soy such as soy protein isolates.
 Soy milk has a high level of plant-based estrogens (isoflavones) and usually has sugar added.
 Soy oil is highly refined and oxidized, making it inflammatory.
 Processed soy overall contains concentrated amounts of isoflavones.

 BOTTOM LINE: soy doesn’t work for everyone.
 Processed soy foods can be very detrimental.
 Whole, unfermented soy is very difficult to digest.
-Because the food industry spins soy as a health food, many people make soy products the base of their diets (soy protein, soy milk, soy snacks, tofu, etc), and in such doses it can absolutely cause problems.
+Because the food industry spins soy as a health food (these days are coming to an end it seems), many people make soy products the base of their diets (soy protein, soy milk, soy snacks, tofu, etc), and in such doses it can absolutely cause problems.
 If soy is right for you, choose the fermented forms.

 Mary Vance is a Certified Nutrition Consultant and author specializing in digestive health.
 She combines a science-based approach with natural therapies to rebalance the body.
 In addition to her 1:1 coaching, she offers courses to help you heal your gut and improve your health.
 Mary lives in San Francisco and Lake Tahoe in Northern California.
 Read more about her coaching practice here and her background here.

 I’ve always had trouble deciding whether to eat soy or not (it usually reduces my Hashimoto’s symptom), and on most of the posts is either evil or “bliss”.
 This opened a new way of seeing soy and it’s pretty well explained.
 Thank you so much ?